jamshaid-rehman/BSDSF24M001-OS-A01/REPORT.md

 client_static doesn't need libmyutils.a to be present anywhere when you run it later, and the executable is larger than a dynamically-linked equivalent, since it physically contains that code rather than just a reference to it.

+## Feature 4
+1. What is -fPIC and why is it needed for shared libraries?

+-fPIC generates code that uses relative addressing instead of fixed memory addresses.
+Shared libraries need this because one physical copy in memory is mapped into many different processes, each with a different address space — so the code must work correctly no matter where it's loaded.

+2. Why is client_static bigger than client_dynamic?

+client_static has the library's actual machine code copied directly into it at link time. client_dynamic only has small references to functions — the real code stays in the separate .so file and is loaded at runtime, so the executable is smaller.

+3. What is LD_LIBRARY_PATH and why was it needed?

+It tells the dynamic loader extra directories to search for .so files at runtime.
+It was needed because libmyutils.so is in your project's lib/ folder, not a standard system path, so the loader couldn't find it without being told.
+This shows that with dynamic linking, resolving the library happens at program startup by the OS loader, not at compile/link time.